usarscotus/legal-directory/frcp/rule_45.md

 (i) disclosing a trade secret or other confidential research, development, or commercial information; or

-(ii) disclosing an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from the expert's study that was not requested by a party.
+&nbsp;&nbsp;(ii) disclosing an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from the expert's study that was not requested by a party.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Specifying Conditions as an Alternative.
 In the circumstances described in Rule 45(d)(3)(B) , the court may, instead of quashing or modifying a subpoena, order appearance or production under specified conditions if the serving party: